 3) Damaged Hub Sleeve

-When the hub gear bridges between the main gears, the hub sleeve is what actually engages these gears.
+When the hub gear bridges between the main gears, the hub sleeve (or synchronizer hub) is what actually engages these gears.
 It can move either right or left, depending on where the gear has shifted.
 The sleeve helps ensure the hub gear teeth synchronize with the synchronizer ring’s teeth.

 If the hub sleeve is worn or damaged, then synchronization won’t be there.
 This will cause shifting difficulties and other problems.